bright/new-www/content/blog/how-data-driven-development-saved-a-successful-femtech-app-onboarding-from-a-failure.md

 Imagine making these crucial changes without data-driven development relying only on our feelings or assumptions. **The numbers provided by analytical tools were quite straightforward and quickly helped us verify the hypothesis** and come back to the onboarding that attracted more moms-to-be.

 ## Key Points to Remember While Designing App Onboarding for Pregnancy Apps

+### Confront general best practices

+The shorter the onboarding the better.
+You might have read that a few times.
+In the case of applications targeting specific users (like pregnant women), **a longer onboarding process might yield a higher completion rate**.
+This approach makes women feel cared for and understood by the app creators.

+### Show that you know your audience with a personalized approach

+More detailed onboarding gives the impression that **the app experience will be truly personalized**.
+This is particularly crucial in developing FemTech solutions tailored to meet the unique needs of women navigating pregnancy and the postpartum stage.

+### Use onboarding to start to build the bond with users

+Thoughtfully designed onboarding is **a crucial first step in forging a long-term bond with women** in the very unique moment of their lives.
+This is one of the first user interactions, and building a bond and trust from this moment is essential.

+### Testing ideas is crucial, but final validation should always be data-driven

+Assumptions should never be a driving force of any change in software development. **Always base your decision on data**.

+Looking for ways to optimize your app onboarding with data-driven development?
+[Contact us to set up a free consultation in 48 hours](/start-project/).